-Part 1-Energy Efficiency GreenRE Credits (B) Applicable to Non-Air-Conditioned Building Areas (with an aggregate non air-conditioned areas > 10% of total floor area excluding carparks and common areas) NRB 1-3 BUILDING ENVELOPE -DESIGN/THERMAL PARAMETERS Enhance the overall thermal performance of building envelope to minimise heat gain which would improve indoor thermal comfort encourage natural ventilation mechanical ventilation. (a) Minimum direct west facing façade Credits scored = 10 - [0.2 x (% of west)]facing façade areas through building design orientation. over total façade Note (3): Orientation of façade that falls areas)] within the range of 22.5° N of W and 22.5° S of W will be defined as west facing façade.
-(Up to 10 credits) Core walls for lift or staircases and toilets that are located within this range are exempted in Where there is no west facing façade, the computation. total credits scored for this item will be 25 credits; the NRB 1-3 b (i), b (ii) and (c) as listed below will not be applicable. (b)(i) Minimum west facing window opening.
-Credits scored = 10 - [0.1 x (% of west)]facing window areas over total west facing façade areas)] (b)(ii) Effective sun shading provision for Credits scored = $0.1 \times (\% \text{ of west facing})$ windows on the west façade with window areas with sun minimum shading of 30%. shading devices over total west facing façade areas) (Up to 10 credits for NRB 1-3(b)(i) &(b)(ii))

-(c) Better thermal transmittance (U-value) of external west facing walls.

-The U-value of external west facing wall should be equal or less than 2W/mK
+Part 1-Energy Efficiency GreenRE Credits (B) Applicable to Non-Air-Conditioned Building Areas (with an aggregate non air-conditioned areas > 10% of total floor area excluding carparks and common areas) NRB 1-3 BUILDING ENVELOPE -DESIGN/THERMAL PARAMETERS Enhance the overall thermal performance of building envelope to minimise heat gain which would improve indoor thermal comfort encourage natural ventilation mechanical ventilation. (a) Minimum direct west facing façade Credits scored = 10 - [0.2 x (% of west)]facing façade areas through building design orientation. over total façade Note (3): Orientation of façade that falls within areas)] the range of 22.5° N of W and 22.5° S of W will be defined as west facing façade.
+Core (Up to 10 credits) walls for lift or staircases and toilets that are located within this range are exempted in Where there is no west facing façade, the computation. total credits scored for this item will be 25 credits; the NRB 1-3 b (i), b (ii) and (c) as listed below will not be applicable. (b)(i) Minimum west facing window opening.
+Credits scored = 10 - [0.1 x (% of west)]facing window areas over total west facing façade areas)] (b)(ii) Effective sun shading provision for Credits scored = $0.1 \times (\% \text{ of west facing})$ windows on the west façade with window areas with sun minimum shading of 30%. shading devices over total west facing façade areas) (Up to 10 credits for NRB 1-3(b)(i) &(b)(ii)) Credits scored = $0.05 \times (\% \text{ of the external})$ (c) Better thermal transmittance (U-value) of west facing walls areas external west facing walls. with U-value of 2 W/m2K or less over the total west The U-value of external west facing wall facing façade areas) should be equal or less than 2W/m2K (Up to 5 credits)